RHernandez44/CommandNotes/Cmd Line/Meterpreter commands.md

 - kill: Terminates a process
 - pkill: Terminates processes by name
 - ps: Lists running processes
 - reboot: Reboots the remote computer

-- shell: Drops into a system command shell
+	- #### shell: Drops into a system command shell

-- shutdown: Shuts down the remote computer     sysinfo: Gets information about the remote system, such as OS Others Commands (these will be listed under different menu categories in the help menu)
+- shutdown: Shuts down the remote computer

+	- #### sysinfo: Gets information about the remote system, such as
+### OS Others Commands (these will be listed under different menu categories in the help menu)
 - idletime: Returns the number of seconds the remote user has been idle
 - keyscan_dump: Dumps the keystroke buffer
 - keyscan_start: Starts capturing keystrokes
-- keyscan_stop: Stops capturing keystrokes     screenshare: Allows you to watch the remote user's desktop in real time     screenshot: Grabs a screenshot of the interactive desktop
+- keyscan_stop: Stops capturing keystrokes
+- screenshare: Allows you to watch the remote user's desktop in real time
+- screenshot: Grabs a screenshot of the interactive desktop
 - record_mic: Records audio from the default microphone for X seconds
 - webcam_chat: Starts a video chat
 - webcam_list: Lists webcams
 - webcam_snap: Takes a snapshot from the specified webcam
 - webcam_stream: Plays a video stream from the specified webcam

-- getsystem: Attempts to elevate your privilege to that of local system
+	- #### getsystem: Attempts to elevate your privilege to that of local system

-- hashdump: Dumps the contents of the SAM database Untitled
+	- #### hashdump: Dumps the contents of the SAM database
+		- The `hashdump` in Meterpreter command will list the content of the SAM database.
+The SAM (Security Account Manager) database stores user's passwords on Windows systems.
+These passwords are stored in the NTLM (New Technology LAN Manager) format.
+-